Mung bean: Southeast Asia

 In the Philippines, ginisáng monggó/mónggo (sautéed mung bean stew), also known as monggó/mónggo guisado or balatong, is a savoury stew of whole mung beans with prawns or fish.
 It is traditionally served on Fridays of Lent, when the majority of Catholic Filipinos traditionally abstain from meat.
 Variants of ginisáng monggó/mónggo may also be made with chicken or pork.
 Mung beans are also used in the Filipino dessert ginataang munggo (also known as balatong), a rice gruel with coconut milk and sugar flavored with pandan leaves or vanilla.

-Mung bean paste is also a common filling of pastries known as bakpia in Indonesia and hopia the Philippines, and further afield in Guyana (where it is known as "black eye cake").
+Mung bean paste is also a common filling of pastries known as ondé-ondé and bakpia in Indonesia and hopia in the Philippines, and further afield in Guyana (where it is known as "black eye cake").
 It is also used as a filling for pan de monggo, a Filipino bread.
 In Indonesia, mung beans are also made into a popular dessert snack called es kacang hijau, which has the consistency of a porridge.
 The beans are cooked with sugar, coconut milk, and a little ginger.